Mexico Customs & Packing Rules

 • 1 laptop, tablet, or similar portable computer

-• 1 portable printer/copier/projector with accessories
+• 1 portable printer, copier, or projector with accessories

 • 2 personal sports items